mbrt/git-autometa/README.md

 A Python tool for automating JIRA-based git workflows.
 Automatically create branches and pull requests based on JIRA issue information.

+This is almost entirely vibe-coded, so it's pretty bad (but it works)!

 ## Features

 - 🎯 **Create git branches** from JIRA issues with configurable naming patterns